Some St. Lucie County residents resistant to septic-sewer conversions because of cost

 A major concern to the dozens of residents in attendance was the out-of-pocket costs they will likely face.

-Despite the designated funding, Commissioner Townsend said residents could still pay $10,000 or more per home, comprised of construction costs and a $3200 connection fee.
+Despite the designated funding, Townsend said, residents could still pay $10,000 or more per home, comprised of construction costs and a $3200 connection fee.

 Residents also have concerns about ongoing water bill costs and the cost to fill or remove septic tanks.

-“These kind of dollar values are disincentivizing people to go on septic,” said Dr. Edie Widder, a local environmentalist, and Queens Cove resident.
-“I’d like to see them mitigate the costs some more.
-Right now, what homeowner is going to want to buy into this?”
+"These kind of dollar values are disincentivizing people to go on septic," said Dr. Edie Widder, an environmentalist and Queens Cove resident.
+"I'd like to see them mitigate the costs some more.
+Right now, what homeowner is going to want to buy into this?"

-“We shouldn’t allow any more septic systems near bodies of water,” Dr. Widder said,
+"We shouldn't allow any more septic systems near bodies of water," Widder said.

 Townsend knows it's a high cost for homeowners, but also worries project costs will only grow in the future if residents do not vote to move forward with the project soon.